 Randolph School Memories

 One of my fondest memories came from creating the Randolph Nature Trail with my students.
 I enjoyed many hours of teaching in our outdoor classroom.
-If you can help me identify any of these students, please e-mail me at: g.lopatka@comcast.net I am also looking your memories.
-I am always amazed at what students remember about me.
-I just heard from Tomasina Gross (The girl in blue) She is in the play Mama Mia.
+If you can help me identify any of these students, please e-mail me at:

 We went out there during all seasons.
-Students used levers to move giant logs and railroad ties.
+Students used levers and ropes to move giant logs and railroad ties.
 We set up an outdoor classroom where students could sit on logs and learn about nature that they never realized was right next to the school.

 We acquired 4 truck loads of wood chips from the City of Chicago's Department of Streets and Sanitation.
 We used wheelbarrows to spread the chips throughout the trail that is over 150 meters long.